Endpoint Readiness is a feature that allows users to make sure all the right checks and balances are in place before running their patch cycle.

 Filters

-- Search - Search for any endpoint name
+- Search – Search for any endpoint name.

-- Operating System Family - All/Linux/Windows/Solaris
+- Operating System Family - All / Linux / Windows / Solaris.

-- Endpoint Group - Filter by the existing Endpoint Groups in JetPatch
+- Endpoint Group - Filter by the existing Endpoint Groups in JetPatch.

 - Unmet Criteria - List of Readiness Criteria.
-Choosing an item from the list will show all the endpoints with this unmet criteria
+Choosing an item from the list will show all the endpoints with this unmet criteria.

-- Endpoint Readiness - Ready (100%) / Not Ready (information is known and does not meet the readiness criteria) / Unknown (has missing information)
+- Endpoint Readiness - Ready (100%) / Not Ready (information is known and does not meet the readiness criteria) / Unknown (has missing information).

-Note - Changing the filter will also change the graphs and the Endpoint Readiness table accordingly.
+| Note: Changing the filter will also change the graphs and the Endpoint Readiness table accordingly.
+For example, filtering on a specific group will adjust all analytics to show only machines in that group. |

 Graphs

-- Total Readiness - calculated on what's Ready vs Not Ready (excluding Unknown)
+- Total Readiness - Calculated on what’s Ready vs Not Ready (excluding Unknown).

-Note - "Endpoint Readiness" and "Unmet Criteria" graphs are clickable!
-When clicking on a section in the graphs it will add it to the filters above.
+| Note: The “Endpoint Readiness” and “Unmet Criteria” graphs are clickable!
+When clicking on a section in the graphs, it will add it to the filters above, displaying the endpoints with the selected issue. |

 Buttons, actions, and last synced information